Mae Martin and Charlotte Ritchie are back for another season of comedy drama Feel Good, which will be available to binge watch on Netflix next month.

 Channel 4 co-produced the first season of Feel Good, which remains available to stream on All 4 in the UK, but the broadcaster is no longer involved in the series.

 The first series of Feel Good ended dramatically as Mae went down a dark and destructive path, relapsing in her cocaine addiction and losing her sponsor, Maggie, after having a meaningless affair with her daughter.

 In the final scene, she lies in bed with girlfriend George, who asks her: "Is there anything you need to tell me?"

-It remains to be seen whether Mae will come clean or attempt to cover up her misdeeds, but it appears that season two will follow the comedian as she attempts to rebuild her life.
+It remains to be seen whether Mae will come clean or attempt to cover up her misdeeds, but season two will follow the comedian attempt to get her life back on track.

 The official logline reads: "Mae and George’s complicated love story continues as Mae struggles to come to terms with the ghosts from her past and George tries to reinvent her present.
 Can they grow together or will they grow apart?"

-Mae has certainly got herself in trouble, but the one positive is that her comedy career seems to be taking off as a video of her set goes viral online and crowds begin turning out to see her perform.
+On the bright side, Mae's comedy career seems to be taking off as a video of her set goes viral online and crowds begin turning out to see her perform.

 Feel Good season 2 cast